Scogs25/Malaria_Classification_Project/README.md

   - Select Final model and test for overfitting, correct for overfitting accordingly
   - Look at final model's misclassifications and analyze those
   - Present Conclusions,recommendations, next steps
+ ### Model interp.ipynb
+ - contains code aand functions to visualize what the model is seeing at different layers of the netework

 ## Modeling
 For Modeling, We believed that testing four types of models and consistently altering hyper parameters would best allow us to find the ideal model.
 We first created a dummy model that would predict the dominant class.
 However, as you can see above, there was no numerically dominant class.
 Thus, We chose the infected class as the dominant to minimize false negatives.
 This model achieved an accuracy of exactly 50%.
 We also decided to create a simpler CNN model with less convultional and dense layers.
 This model achieved an accuracy of 93% on the validation set.
 We then decided to create a more complex CNN model to see how well it would perform.
 The complex CNN model achieved an accuracy of about 95% on the validation set.
 We then decided to use Transfer Learning to determine whether that could further improve performance.
 We used Google's prebuilt Model InceptionV3 which is trained on large amounts of medical data.
 We acheived an accuracy of 92% on the validation set for that model.